The following is a list of common terms you'll encounter when working with animation.

 The time span between keyframes.
 The default transition time is three seconds, but this can be configured to a different length or automatically calculated using the travel speed of the camera.

 The type of transition determines how frames are interpolated between keyframes.
-ArcGIS Pro offers five transition types: Fixed, Linear, Hop, Stepped, and Hold.
-The available transition types vary according to the keyframe property they're used on.
+Animations have the following transition types: Fixed, Adjustable, Linear, Hop, Stepped, and Hold.
+The available transition types vary according to the keyframe property on which they're used.
 For example, Hop is only available for camera (specifically in Z).